 In February 2020, \$26 million from the D6 settlement transaction (net of payments of applicable taxes and other transaction costs) was distributed by Niko NECO solely to the security trustee of the Lenders in accordance with the Waterfall Distribution mechanism defined in the Facilities Agreement and the indenture governing the Convertible Notes of the Company.
-The fair value of the Company's term loan as at March 31, 2020 of \$26 million was estimated based on the net proceeds received.
-See Notes 2 and 12 for further information.
+The fair value of the Company's term loan of \$26 million at that time was estimated based on the net proceeds received.
+See Notes 2 and 10 for further information.

-The following table compares the face value and fair value of the Company's Term Loan, Convertible Notes, deferred obligation and contract settlement obligation as at March 31, 2020:
+The following table compares the face value and fair value of the Company's Term Loan, Convertible Notes, deferred obligation and contract settlement obligation as at March 31, 2021:

 (thousands of US Dollars) Face Value (1) Fair Value

-Term loan (Note 12(b)) 487,924 -
+Term loan (Note 10(a)) 533,294 -

-Convertible notes (Note 12(c)) 121,232 -
+Convertible notes (Note 10(b)) 134,770 -

-Deferred obligation 26,057 -
+Deferred obligation (Note 10(a)) 26,057 -

-Contract settlement obligation (Note 12(d)) 6,925 -
+Contract settlement obligation (Note 10(c)) 6,925 -

-642.138 -
+701,046 -

-(1) Includes accrued interest and other amounts owing as at March 31, 2020.
+(1) Includes accrued interest and other amounts owing as at March 31, 2021.